 ‘Stress doesn’t just affect how we feel, it may affect how our body works’

 Stress has been linked to many chronic diseases.
-Whether it is work related stress, challenges of daily life, or emotional stress stemming from illness or bereavement, it can leave us feeling unable to cope.
+Whatever the cause it can leave us feeling unable to cope.

 “In the workplace, stress and mental health problems are the major factors to blame for the 140 million working days lost every year through sickness” – The Guardian.